AlexeyGL/r1-connect-demo-iOS/README.md

 	- [b.
 Track 3rd party Campaigns](#b-track-3rd-party-campaigns)

 #1.
 System Requirements
 The R1 Connect SDK supports all mobile and tablet devices running iOS 5.0 with Xcode 4.5 and above.
-The file itself contains the library and headers of the R1 Connect SDK for iOS.
+The downloadable directory (see below "[a.
+Import Files](#a-import-files)") contains the library and headers of the R1 Connect SDK for iOS.

 The library supports the following architectures:

 *       arm7
 *	arm7s